timhwang21/inline-knockout/README.md

 </content>
 ```

-Then, change the settings in `knockout-text-settings.css`.
+To customize the element, change the settings at the start of `knockout-text.sass`.

 [screenshot]: images/screenshot.png